+You scan files that are recursively compressed to a depth that is more than the scan engine is set to scan.
 By default, the scan engine is set to scan a maximum depth of three levels (for example, a zip file contained within a zip file contained within another zip file).

+You scan files with LH7 compression, which is not a supported format.
 These compressed files commonly have a .lzh extension, and they are omitted by the scan.

+You scan files that are in use by another user.
 This is most commonly seen when you scan user directories and shared folders and that user has the document in question opened for editing.

 You scan files that have file system permissions set to deny access.

 Corruption exists in the virus definitions.